lacikovaM/Year-in-Review/README.md

 **`Digital life`**

-- *Achievement*: I deleted unnecessary apps and photos from my phones
+- *Achievement*: I deleted unnecessary apps and photos from my phone

 - *Goal for the future*: Manage my art carrier using my social media accounts.